stroke-input/stroke-input-android/PRIVACY.md

 [(中文版)](PRIVACY-zh.md)

-(If there be any discrepancy between the English and the Chinese versions, the English version shall prevail.)
+(If there be any discrepancy between the English and the Chinese, the English version shall prevail.)

 **This app (Stroke Input Method) does not collect any personal data.**